DianaNites/cargo-sysroot/README.md

     "full/path/to/target/sysroot",
 ]
 ```

+The sysroot will be located at `target/sysroot` and the libcore target directory at `target/sysroot/target`.
+Multiple target specifictions are supported and will not conflict, and due to the way rust uses the sysroot your generated `.cargo/config`
+should not need to be changed, as the base path it uses is not target specific.

 Note that this tool is currently quite stupid, so it won't attempt to do anything if that file already exists.